mral-cmu/assignment4-handout/README.md

 > [!WARNING]
 > Please do not directly copy and replace the files for the task above.
 Some helper functions have changed in
 > the `mapper_py` folder provided within this assignment compared to the previous assignment.
+You should
+> carefully replace the parts that have been labelled as `TODO`.

 > [!NOTE]
 > If you could not get `traverse` function to work in Assignment 2,